GothLab/Obsidian-Mindmap-Canvas/Readme.md

 # Obsidian-Mindmap-Canvas
 ## About
-Canvas mindmap for obsidian while we waiting for Obisidian canvas update.
+Canvas mindmap for obsidian while we waiting for Obsidian canvas update.

 ![](images/Pasted_image_20221210115007.png)